iza-institute-of-labor-economics/gettsim/docs/geps/gep-05.rst

 - Strictly speaking, how a variable is rounded is a parameter of the tax and transfer system.
 Hence, it seems a better fit to define it there.
+- Rounding parameters can be changed, e.g. if they change over time in the law.

 Disadvantage option 3
 ~~~~~~~~~~~~~~~~~~~~~